tarantool/doc/doc/how-to/db/crud.rst

 UPDATE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`space.update <box_space-update>` allows you to update a tuple identified by a primary key.
+:ref:`space.update <box_space-update>` allows you to update a tuple identified by the primary key.
 Its :ref:`index.update <box_index-update>` counterpart updates a tuple identified by the specified unique index.

 Similarly to ``delete``, ``update`` requests accept a full key and an operation to execute.